scalar-labs/scalardb-samples/multi-storage-transaction-sample/README.md

 ### Overview

-This is a simple EC application where you can order items and pay with a credit card using Scalar DB.
+This is a simple EC application where you can order items and pay with a credit card using ScalarDB.

 In this article, you create the sample application on Cassandra and MySQL.
-With Multi-storage Transaction in Scalar DB, you can execute a transaction that spans Cassandra and MySQL.
+With Multi-storage Transaction in ScalarDB, you can execute a transaction that spans Cassandra and MySQL.
-Please note that application-specific error handling, authentication processing, etc., are omitted in the sample application since it focuses on explaining how to use Scalar DB.
+Please note that application-specific error handling, authentication processing, etc., are omitted in the sample application since it focuses on explaining how to use ScalarDB.
-Please see [this document](https://github.com/scalar-labs/scalardb/blob/master/docs/api-guide.md#handle-exceptions) for the details of how to handle exceptions in Scalar DB.
+Please see [this document](https://github.com/scalar-labs/scalardb/blob/master/docs/api-guide.md#handle-exceptions) for the details of how to handle exceptions in ScalarDB.

 ![Overview](images/overview.png)